Amazingrace Coffeehouse: The Main and Amazingrace West

 In addition to jazz, the total range of presentations also grew.
 Amazingrace hosted national acts from the folk, country, blues, funk, soul, rock, swing, and bluegrass traditions.
 Randy Newman, The Persuasions, Jimmy Buffett, New Grass Revival, Tom Rush, Emmylou Harris, Jerry Jeff Walker, Fairport Convention with Sandy Denny, Doc Watson and Merle Watson, Mary Travers, Terry Callier and John Hiatt played there.

 Relationships with performers were personal.
 For example, when Steve Goodman needed money to purchase a house, he called Amazingrace and asked if they could quickly book him in.
 The four resulting sold-out shows became known as the "Let's Buy Steve a House" gig.
 Shortly afterwards, when the washing machine at Crain Street broke down, Goodman had his road manager Steve Cohen buy the collective a new one.
 "That," says Cohen, "was the Steve Goodman Memorial Washing Machine."

 Continuing the coffeehouse tradition established at Scott and Shanley Halls, Amazingrace at The Main also presented film, lecture, theater, comedy and poetry.
 Steve Martin played his first Chicago-area comedy shows at Amazingrace.
 Henny Youngman and Proctor and Bergman of the Firesign Theatre played to sold-out shows.
 Charles Bukowski, Anne Waldman, and US Poet Laureate Mark Strand appeared as part of the No Mountains Poetry Project readings and broadsides series.
 Allen Ginsberg read in a benefit performance for Rangjung Rigpe Dorje, the 16th Gyalwa Karmapa.

 In 1976 the Piven Theatre Workshop chose Amazingrace as the rehearsal and performance space for its unique combination of story-telling and improvisational theatre.
-This allowed Amazingrace to host the first performances of those who would become the next great generation of Chicago actors.
+This allowed Amazingrace to host the first performances of those who would become the next generation of Chicago actors.
 Performers at that time included Jeremy Piven, John Cusack, Rosanna Arquette, Aidan Quinn, Lili Taylor, and Joan Cusack.

 Once again, however, Amazingrace's popularity, artistic success, and commitment to low prices for the community came at a cost.
 Finances were a challenge.
 The collective members needed day jobs to help cover their own living expenses.
 Lack of liquor and food sale income made it hard to have sufficient cash flow to pay rent, electricity, advertising, and performers.
 Additional pressure came from the ever-increasing common maintenance charges and heating bills that Heil, Heil, Smart & Golee (The Main’s management firm) imposed.
 In 1978 Amazingrace was late on a rent payment, but was able to negotiate a settlement with Heil, Heil, Smart & Golee.
 Despite meeting the terms of the settlement, the management firm subsequently ordered Amazingrace to leave The Main.
 Citing high costs and unresponsive management, several other stores left during the same time.

 Amazingrace at The Main put on its last show on July 31, 1978, in a raucous 4-day weekend featuring Jim Post, Corky Siegel, Tom Dundee, and Steve Goodman, with fans, musicians, and former collective members attending from all over the country.
 The final song, sung from the stage with audience participation, was “Amazing Grace.”